IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 Prior to the first day of class, [send your syllabus to Eric](mailto:em1680@nyu.edu).
 You can [use this template which has all the required bits you need](https://docs.google.com/document/d/1TC-o0l7zGKjCTDUQgUVxkCDgCyZ3gx-bK0zGqDWRgmA/edit?usp=sharing).

 ## Technology
 There is no mandate to use any particular learning management system (LMS).
 NYU now uses [Brightspace as a LMS](https://brightspace.nyu.edu), which you are welcome to use.
 Some faculty prefer github, others like wordpress.
 Use what works best for you.
+Need NYU Brightspace Support?
+[Take a look at the Instructor Guide](https://docs.google.com/document/d/1T-XiDuK5HFe0i8EhtgvfJI0TBrwy_AdX5HYA39kmYog/edit)

 - [NYU web publishing (for NYU Wordpress sites)](https://wp.nyu.edu/create/)
 - IDM wordpress sites are available for those who want more control over layout.
 Contact Elton Kwok if you're so inclined.